Ishanoshada/Microweb/README.md

 ## Features

 - **Dynamic Routing**: Define routes like `@app.route('/welcome/<name>')` for flexible URL handling.
-- **Wi-Fi Configuration**: Configure Wi-Fi via constructor parameters, an `internet` dictionary, or a web interface, with settings saved to `config.json`.
+- **Wi-Fi Configuration**: Configure Wi-Fi via constructor parameters, an `ap` dictionary, or a web interface, with settings saved to `config.json`.
 - **Query Parameters and POST Handling**: Support for URL query strings and form/JSON POST requests.
 - **JSON Responses**: Return JSON data with customizable HTTP status codes.
 - **Static File Serving**: Serve HTML, CSS, and other files from `static/`.